 Stop believing the lies about getting out of debit!
 Watch this!

-Returning FPU Members: If you have previously taken Financial Peace University Course or have an older membership kit please call the Ramsey Care Team at (888) 227-3223.
+Returning FPU Members: If you have previously taken Financial Peace University Course or have an older membership kit and want to update it, please call the Ramsey Care Team at (888) 227-3223.
 They will help you to update your workbook and/or renew your online membership.
+However, once you have become an FPU member, you are entitled to attend the course again as many times as you like for a refresher for FREE.

 What to Expect in the Financial Peace University Course:

 Lesson 1: Baby Step 1 is making a budget and saving $1,000 for your starter emergency fund.
 To help you budget use the free EveryDollar budgeting tool.
 Watch this and get tips on budgeting.
 Then begin saving your $1,000 emergency fund.
 Watch Easy Ways to Save Money by Rachel Cruze.
 Additionally, here's a couple who can show you how they save 70% of their income.
-Dave Ramsey recommends PureTalkusa to save money on your cell phone bill.
+Check out https://mintmobile.com/ to save a mint on your cell phone bill.
 You can keep your same phone if you like.

 Not enough income and need to make some more money?
 Watch this.